model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

     ```

-Because lvalues are restricted to using projections only, Kani must break
+Because place expressions are restricted to using projections only, Kani must
+break Rusts `pub`/no-`pub` encapsulation here[^assigns-encapsulation-breaking].
-encapsulation here.
-If need be we can reference fields that are usually hidden,
+If need be we can reference fields that are usually hidden, without an error
-without an error from the compiler.
+from the compiler.

+[^assigns-encapsulation-breaking]: Breaking the `pub` encapsulation has
+    unfortunate side effects because it means the contract depends on non-public
+    elements which are not expected to be stable and can drastically change even
+    in minor versions.
+For instance if your project depends on crate `a` which
+    in turn depends on crate `b`, and `a::foo` has a contract that takes as
+    input a pointer data structure `b::Bar` then `a::foo`s `assigns` contract
+    must reference internal fields of `b::Bar`.
+Say your project depends on the
+    *replacement* of `a::foo`, if `b` changes the internal representation of
+    `Bar` in a minor version update cargo could bump your version of `b`,
+    breaking the contract of `a::foo` (it now crashes because it e.g. references
+    non-existent fields).

+    You cannot easily update the contract for `a::foo`, since it is a
+    third-party crate; in fact even the author of `a` could not properly update
+    to the new contract since their old version specification would still admit
+    the new, broken version of `b`.
+They would have to yank the old version and
+    explicitly nail down the exact minor version of `b` which defeats the whole
+    purpose of semantic versioning.

-In addition to lvalues, a `MODIFIES_RANGE` can also be terminated with more
+In addition to a place expression, a `MODIFIES_RANGE` can also be terminated
-complex slice expressions as the last projection.
-This only applies to `*mut`
+with more complex *slice* expressions as the last projection.
+This only applies
-pointers to arrays.
-For instance this is needed for `Vec::truncate` where all of
+to `*mut` pointers to arrays.
+For instance this is needed for `Vec::truncate`
-the latter section of the allocation is assigned (dropped).
+where all of the latter section of the allocation is assigned (dropped).

 ```rs
 impl<T> Vec<T> {